Taking Continuous Delivery to the Next Level: GitLab CI/CD + AWS

 Why “stage”?
 Well, since we need custom subdomains, we have to map a wildcard domain name to our CloudFront distribution; it’s better to circumscribe this behavior, and leave free the first level subdomain.

-Creating the S3 Bucket
+Change the Bucket policies

 {